best guitar amp stands

 • The support arms could be a little more padded for extra protection

-This amp stand by Proline comes in at a close second place.
+This amp stand by Fender comes in at a close second place.
 The reason for this is that the stand is angle adjustability by offering a tilt back.

 However, the stand does not give a wide range of angles like the On Stage model above.
 You still get great value for money with this model as it comes with a lot of features and is exceptionally sturdy.